zverok/hm/README.md

 ## Features/problems

-* Small, no-dependencies, no-monkeypatching, just "plug and play";
+* Small, no-dependencies, no-monkey patching, just "plug and play";
 * Idiomatic, terse, chainable;
-* Very new and exprimental, works on the cases I've extracted from different production problems and invented on the road, but may not work for yours;
+* Very new and experimental, works on the cases I've extracted from different production problems and invented on the road, but may not work for yours;
-* Most of methods work on Arrays and Hashes, but not on `Struct` and `OpenStruct` (which are `dig`-able in Ruby), though, base `#dig` and `#dig!` should work on them too;
+* Most of the methods work on Arrays and Hashes, but not on `Struct` and `OpenStruct` (which are `dig`-able in Ruby), though, base `#dig` and `#dig!` should work on them too;
 * API is subject to polish and change in future.